yaz008/EspScript-deprecated/README.md

 ### Clipboard

 But what if we want a long input anyway?
-Here comes the Clipboard.
-The `r` and almost any other command in EspScript takes Clipboard data as stdin by default
+Here comes the clipboard.
+The `r` and almost any other command in EspScript takes clipboard data as stdin by default

 Simply copy the string from the previous example and type `!r 10 ' | ';`

 And it wokrs!
 Magic...

-To learn more magical stuff and language features check out the [Manual](doc/manual/MAN.md) or read [Documentation](doc/DOC.md)
+To learn more magical stuff and language features check out the [Manual](doc/MAN.md) or read [Documentation](doc/DOC.md)

+## Customization

+EspScript is designed to be customizable and expandable.
+You can:

+- Rename any built-in command

+- Add your own commands to EspScript

+Check out [Documentation](doc/DOC.md) for details

 ## License